hydroshare/hydroshare_on_jupyter/webapp/README.md

 The `src/store` directory contains all of the Redux-related files.
 (This includes all of the code making requests to the backend.)
+The `src/store/actions/async-actions.ts` contains all of the api calls referenced in `hydroshare_jupyter_sync/server.py`